-The purpose of the 2008 Equity Plan is to provide a means for us to attract, retain, motivate and reward present and prospective employees, nonemployee directors and advisors by increasing their ownership interests in the Company.
+The purpose of the 2008 Equity Plan is to provide a means for us to attract, retain, motivate and reward present and prospective employees, non-employee directors and advisors by increasing their ownership interests in the Company.

-Administration of Plan
+Administration of the 2008 Equity Plan

-The 2008 Equity Plan is generally administered by the Compensation Committee of the Board of Directors, except that the Board of Directors will perform the committee's functions under the 2008 Equity Plan for purposes of grants of awards to members of the committee, and, to the extent permitted under applicable law and regulation, may perform any other function of the committee as well.
-The Compensation Committee has the authority, among other things, to: (i) select the present or prospective directors, officers, employees and advisors entitled to be granted awards under the 2008 Equity Plan; (ii) determine the types and amounts of awards, or combinations thereof, and whether such awards are to operate on a tandem basis or in conjunction with other awards; and (iii) determine the other terms and conditions of any award, including, without limitation, any restrictions or limitations on transfer, any vesting schedules or the acceleration thereof and any forfeiture provisions or waivers thereof.
+The 2008 Equity Plan is generally administered by the Compensation Committee of the Board of Directors, except that the Board of Directors will perform the committee's functions under the 2008 Equity Plan for purposes of grants of awards to members of the Board of Directors, and, to the extent permitted under applicable law and regulation, may perform any other function of the committee as well.
+The Compensation Committee (or Board of Directors, applicable) has the authority, among other things, to: (i) select the directors, officers, employees and advisors entitled to be granted awards under the 2008 Equity Plan; (ii) determine the types and amounts of awards, or combinations thereof, and whether such awards are to operate on a tandem basis or in conjunction with other awards; and (iii) determine the other terms and conditions of any award, including, without limitation, any restrictions or limitations on transfer, any vesting schedules or the acceleration thereof and any forfeiture provisions or waivers thereof; provided that no stock option or SAR shall have a term longer than ten years from the date of grant.